Scale your business with our modular plugins.

 If you don’t want to install any plugins or enable testing modes, the easiest method to create test orders is by enabling cheques from the WooCommerce dashboard.

-Cheques are usually used for physical transactions as an easy alternative for cash, so there won’t be any online transactions in this process.
+Cheques are usually used for physical transactions as an easy alternative to cash, so there won’t be any online transactions in this process.

 Tick the box to enable the check payments and enter the necessary details for title, description, and instructions if required.
 Then, press Save changes